-Once an emergency or a dangerous situation is confirmed by Public Safety, an emergency notification will be initiated without delay unless issuing a notification will, in the professional judgment of responsible authorities, compromise efforts to assist a victim or to contain, respond to or otherwise mitigate the emergency.
-An emergency notification may apply to both criminal and noncriminal incidents and can include but is not limited to: weather or natural disaster events, public health emergencies, hazardous materials spills or gas leaks, civil unrest or rioting, armed intruders, bomb threats or terrorist incidents.
+Once Public Safety confirms an emergency or a dangerous situation, an emergency notification will be initiated immediately unless issuing a notification will, in the professional judgment of responsible authorities, compromise efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.
+An emergency notification may apply to both criminal and non-criminal incidents and can include but is not limited to: weather or natural disaster events, public health emergencies, hazardous materials spills or gas leaks, civil unrest or rioting, armed intruders, bomb threats, or terrorist incidents.

-The method and content of the emergency notification may vary based upon the circumstances but may include: text message alerts, press releases, email alerts, campus telephone system, posted crime advisories in residence halls and campus common areas and notices on the Web page.
+The method and content of the emergency notification may vary based upon the circumstances but may include: text message alerts, press releases, e-mail alerts, social media, campus telephone system, posted advisories in residence halls and campus common areas, and notices on the web page.
 Depending on the circumstances, it may be appropriate to alert only a specific segment or segments of the campus.
-The director of Public Safety, or designee, in consultation with the director of University Communications, is responsible for determining the content of the notification and appropriate segment(s) of the campus community to receive the notification.
-Likewise, the director of Public Safety, or designee, is responsible for initiating all emergency notifications.
-Information will be provided to the larger community though website postings and local media.
+The Director of Risk Management & Public Safety, or designee, in consultation with the Associate Vice President of University Communications and Marketing is responsible for determining the content of the notification and appropriate segment(s) of the campus community to receive the notification.
+Likewise, the Director of Risk Management & Public Safety, or designee, is responsible for initiating all emergency notifications.
+Information will be provided to the larger community through website postings and local media.
 As needed, follow-up information will be provided to the community utilizing the same systems as the initial emergency notification.
-Such alerts may include, but are not limited to: